Usagib/booking-portfolio/README.md

 ## About The Project

-RESTful API developed using Ruby on Rails, Json Web Token and bcrypt to ensure log security and deployed to heroku, Frontend built with React / Redux and bootstrap.
+RESTful API developed using Ruby on Rails, Json Web Token, bcrypt to ensure log security and deployed to Heroku, Frontend built with React + Redux and bootstrap.

 ## Live Demo